House prices in Folkestone

 Based on 3,316 sales recorded in the last three years (HM Land Registry).

-The median home in Folkestone has sold for £287,498 over the last three years — broadly in line with the ~£290,000 England & Wales average.
-The average (£325,971) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+The average house price in Folkestone over the last three years is £325,971, with a median sold price of £287,498 — broadly in line with the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
 That's drawn from 3,316 recorded sales — a liquid, actively-traded local market.

 Folkestone price trend